ModdingFox/AutomaticDruidRollup/README.md

-Needed asimple rule based way to submit rollup jobs to druid.
-This works by using datasource segment counts from metadata and comparing them against s set of rules.
-If segment counts are higher than a rule for its timeframe and granularity and an index_parallel task is not already running for the datasource/interval combo than a job will be submitted.<br />
+Needed a simple rule based way to submit rollup jobs to druid.
+This works by using datasource segment counts from metadata and comparing them against a set of rules.
+If segment counts are higher than a rule allows for in its timeframe and granularity and an index_parallel task is not already running for the datasource/interval combo than a job will be submitted.<br />
 <br />
 cd to Bash and run EnvironmentSetup.sh<br />
 <br />